Notify me when this page changes.

-The Agents Licensing Section handles all licensing processes for individuals and
+The Agents Licensing Section handles all licensing processes for individuals

-approximately 208,000 individual insurance agents, 14,000 insurance agencies, and
+are approximately 249,000 individual insurance agents, 14,000 insurance agencies, and

 1,500 insurance companies conducting business in Virginia.

 In response to the rapidly evolving situation around the coronavirus (COVID-19), Virginia insurance licensing examination test centers are being closed on a case-by-case basis.

 Starting Tuesday, March 17, Pearson VUE is suspending test delivery at all Pearson VUE-owned test centers in the US and Canada for 30 days, until April 16.
 Some third-party test sites remain open.
 Affected licensing candidates will be provided instructions for scheduling new appointments on or after April 16, 2020.

 All test center closures will be posted on Pearson VUE’s website at Coronavirus Update Page as closure decisions are made.

 Bureau of Insurance Extends Time for Application Submissions, Processing

 The Virginia Bureau of Insurance extended the timeframe for applicants to submit required documentation from 30 days to 90 days.
 Application processing may exceed 15 business days.
 To check your application status or view license/appointment information, go to LicenseSearch.

 These changes do not apply to the 2019-2020 biennium